CRSU-Apps/MetaInsight/README.md

 Each module should have unit tests that check that the function works correctly written with `{testthat}` and end-to-end tests that check that the function works correctly inside the app written with `{shinytest2}`.
 These are located in `tests/testthat` in a file called `test-<identifier>.R`.
 It is probably easiest to use tests for an existing module as the basis for the new module.

+### Testing

+After making changes, you should run the tests for the module you have worked on locally and then run the full test suite on Github.
+To run the tests, open the relevant file in `tests/testthat/` and either load `{testthat}` with `library(testthat)` and then select all the tests you want to run and hit Ctrl+Enter, or just click the Run Tests button in the top right of the window pane.